jbranchmaster/upgraded-engine/README.md

 - Cooking on large burner is different from cooking on small burner.

 ## Worthy Investments
-- `A good chef knife` acommpanied by `cutting skills` to chop ingredients faster and evenly.
+- `A good chef knife` accompanied by `cutting skills` to chop ingredients faster and evenly.
 Even chopping results in uniform cooking.

 ## Making Variations
 - Over the course of time , learn to adjust your recipies to your taste.
 There's no compulsion to follow a specific instructions for recipe.